settings icon

 Answer

-Please note, as a ministry, GotQuestions.org rejects amillennialism.
+Please note, this article is written from an amillennial perspective.
+As a ministry, GotQuestions.org rejects amillennialism.
 We truly and fully believe in premillennialism, that Christ will return to establish His kingdom, over which He will reign for 1,000 years.
-However, we believe that amillennialism is a valid viewpoint that a Christian can hold.
-In no sense is amillennialism heresy and in no sense should amillennialists be shunned as not being brothers and sisters in Christ.
-We thought it would be worthwhile to have an article that positively presents amillennialism, as it is always good for our viewpoints to be challenged, motivating us to further search the Scriptures to make sure our beliefs are biblically sound.
+However, we believe that genuine Christians can hold an amillennialist viewpoint.
+In no sense is amillennialism heresy.
+We thought it worthwhile to have an article that positively presents amillennialism, as it is always good for our viewpoints to be challenged, motivating us to further search the Scriptures to make sure our beliefs are biblically sound.

 Amillennialism is one of four views of the end times regarding the 1,000-year reign of Christ.
 Each of the four views differs in the placement, or the timing, of the 1,000-year reign mentioned in Revelation 20.